codas-hep/codas-hep.github.io/content/pages/reimbursement-2022.md

 Title: Reimbursement for Travel to Princeton
 date: 2017-05-16 07:51
-slug: reimbursement
+slug: reimbursement-2022
 Authors: Peter Elmer
 Summary: Reimbursement for Travel Expenses
 Template: page

-### Guidelines for Reimbursement of Travel Expenses (2023 Version)
+### Guidelines for Reimbursement of Travel Expenses (2022 Version)

   Reimbursement will be provided for travel expenses for some school participants, up to a specified limit, upon presentation of valid receipts.
 The following guidelines apply:

-  * Participants should in general plan on traveling to Princeton on Sunday, 16 July, 2023, and traveling home on Friday, 21 July, 2023, unless authorized by the lead organizer (Peter Elmer).
+  * Participants should in general plan on traveling to Princeton on Sunday, 31 July, 2022, and traveling home on Friday, 5 August, 2022.
   * Participants should pay for their travel themselves and will be reimbursed up to the specified limits after the school has finished.
   * The reimbursement can be done by check or bank transfer, typically within 5-10 business days from submission and approval of the required documentation.
   * Only the participant can be directly reimbursed (not the participant's research group).